nclient/NClient/README.md

 - **Maximum flexibility:** any step of the request execution pipeline can be replaced with your own.
 - **[WIP] All types of applications:** library can be used on backend (ASP.NET) and frontend (Blazor) - plans to support mobile/desktop (MAUI).
 - **[WIP] Various protocols:** REST protocol is provided as a ready-made solution - plans to add GraphQL and RPC.

 Do you like it?
 Give us a star! ⭐

-Do you like it?
-Give us a star! ⭐